Will-Murphy/dp-address-project/README.md

 This project handles stream/batch of address data, either in coordinate or string form, and provides an interface to connect to third party services to process that data for validation, standardization and geocoding.
 It then produces processed output data which matching the form of the input.
-A different third party API may provide any depending on how the progmam is set up so long as an address service class for that service is set up .

 ### Notes :
  - Third Party Forward GeoCoding and Address Valdiation Service: Smarty Streets